 Panel Formation

 The IPT Panel was created in 2017 by the American Urological Association Education and Research, Inc. (AUAER).
-This guideline was developed in collaboration with the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction (SUFU).
+This Guideline was developed in collaboration with the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction (SUFU).
 The Practice Guidelines Committee (PGC) of the American Urological Association (AUA) selected the Panel Chair, who in turn appointed additional panel members with specific expertise in this area, in conjunction with SUFU.
-Funding of the panel was provided by the AUA with contributions from SUFU; panel members received no remuneration for their work.
+Funding of the Panel was provided by the AUA with contributions from SUFU; panel members received no remuneration for their work.

 Searches and Article Selection

 A comprehensive search of several databases from 2000 to December 21st, 2017 was completed.
 Databases included Ovid MEDLINE Epub Ahead of Print, Ovid Medline In-Process & Other Non-Indexed Citations, Ovid MEDLINE, Ovid EMBASE, Ovid Cochrane Central Register of Controlled Trials, Ovid Cochrane Database of Systematic Reviews, and Scopus.
-The search strategy was designed and conducted by an experienced medical reference librarian with input from the guideline methodologist.
+The search strategy was designed and conducted by an experienced medical reference librarian with input from the Guideline methodologist.
 Controlled vocabulary supplemented with keywords was used to search for studies on IPT.
 The search was restricted to studies published in English and available in full text in the peer reviewed literature.

 Data Abstractions